 There are 5 nymphal stages, and the transition from one stage to the next can only occur after a blood meal, and the nymphs are capable of sucking blood as soon as they hatch out of the egg.

 In good conditions an adult can live for as long as 18 months, but 2 - 10 is more usual.
-The drawing left shows typical hemimetabolous metamorphosis, i.e. after hatching from the egg the change to adult form is gradual, and there is no resting stage in a chrysalis.
+The drawing above shows typical hemimetabolous metamorphosis, i.e. after hatching from the egg the change to adult form is gradual, and there is no resting stage in a chrysalis.
 Their compound eyes have around 30 facets.
 Males have a more pointed end to the abdomen than females.

-Their mating habits are rather unusual.
+Bed bug mating habits are rather unusual.
 There is no courtship, and the males practice "traumatic insemination", see the drawing above where the male is the smaller.
 This means that the male simply injects his sperm into the female's body with his sharp sexual appendage.